David Schwimmer Is Our Newest Woke Bae

-David Schwimmer might just be the newest woke bae.
-The People v.
-O.J.
-Simpson actor is working with director Sigal Avin on a new campaign to raise awareness about sexual harassment.
+David Schwimmer is working with director Sigal Avin on a new campaign to raise awareness about sexual harassment.

 Advertisement